Brockton, Massachusetts: Private schools

 Brockton was home to three parochial schools (Sacred Heart, Saint Casimir and Saint Edward) which merged in 2007 to form two schools.
 Trinity Lower Campus at the former Saint Edwards school site, and Trinity Upper Campus located on the former site of the Saint Colman's school, one Christian school (South Shore Christian and the Brockton Christian School closed in 2010), and Cardinal Spellman High School, a Catholic high school named for Francis Cardinal Spellman, Brockton area native and former Archbishop of New York.
 Students may also choose to attend tuition-free Southeastern Regional Vocational Technical High School (in South Easton).

 Higher education

-Brockton is the site of Massasoit Community College and offers Adult Studies/LEAD classes in Brockton.
-Fisher College also has a campus in Brockton.
-The Brockton VA Hospital offers classes and apprenticeships to medical students from Fisher College, Harvard University, Boston University, Northeastern University, University of Massachusetts Boston, and Massachusetts College of Pharmacy and Health Sciences.
-Additionally, the city also has a campus for the National College of Technical Instruction.
-Porter and Chester Institute also has a campus in Brockton.
+Brockton is the site of Massasoit Community College and offers Adult Studies/LEAD classes in the city.
+Fisher College, Eastern Nazarene College, and Porter and Chester Institute also have campuses in the city.
 Brockton is also home to the Brockton Hospital School of Nursing as well as the Monna Bari Medical School.